-The Beatles were on the verge of breaking up and decided they wanted to get back to their roots.
+The Beatles were on the verge of breaking up when decided they wanted to get back to their roots.
 They invited a camera crew to document the recording of what would be their final record, ultimately titled Let It Be.
 To cap off the recording, the group decided to play their first concert in almost three years on top of Apple Corps, the headquarters for the group’s official LLC.

 Their performance took place in central London on January 30th, 1969.
 It was a day that changed music forever.
 Safe to say, the rooftop gig was quite weird.
-All the Beatles wore lady coats, according to Rolling Stone, and Lennon even borrowed Yoko Ono’s fur coat and Ringo Starr had to wear his wife Maureen’s red raincoat.
+All the Beatles wore lady coats, according to Rolling Stone, Lennon even borrowed Yoko Ono’s fur coat and Ringo Starr had to wear his wife Maureen’s red raincoat.

 The End of an Era

 It was the first live performance in over two years for the band, after they had officially finished touring in August 1966 with their last show in San Francisco.
 Apparently, despite having written so many of the song lyrics, John Lennon had trouble remembering all the lyrics that day.
 According to Rolling Stones, The Beatles asked an Apple office assistant to kneel beside the camera and hold up the words for John to sing.
 The Beatles were able to play a 42-minute set before the Metropolitan Police asked them to reduce the volume.
-They were able to perform nine types of five songs as a crowd of onlookers concrete the streets.

-The public performance was unannounced, but Ringo Starr, Paul McCartney, George Harrison, and John Lennon did plan their live set during their get back session earlier in January.
+The public performance was unannounced, but Ringo Starr, Paul McCartney, George Harrison, and John Lennon did plan their live set during their get-back session earlier in January.
 It is still uncertain who had the idea of a rooftop concert but the suggestion was later conceived just days before they actually met.
 According to Ringo Starr, “There was a plan to play live somewhere.
-We were wondering where we could go ?
-“Oh, the Palladium or the Sahara”.
+We were wondering where we could go – “Oh, the Palladium or the Sahara”.
 But we would have had to take all the stuff, so we decided, “Let’s get up on the roof.”

 Threatened With Arrest